micocomia/Ami/README.md

 ### 5. Adaptive Learner Profile Updates

+One of Ami's largest departures from GenMentor is that the learner model is not static after onboarding.
+Cognitive status and FSLSM learning preferences evolve throughout the learning lifecycle, and the rest of the system adapts to those changes.

-The learner profile is not static after onboarding — it evolves throughout the learning lifecycle through three update channels:
+The learner profile evolves through three update channels:

 - **Manual edit**: The learner explicitly adjusts FSLSM dimensions via sliders (`update_learning_preferences_with_llm` → `/update-learning-preferences`) or updates background/bio via text and optional resume re-upload (`update_learner_information_with_llm` → `/update-learner-information`).
 These two paths are scoped separately to prevent unintended cross-field changes.
 - **Quiz-driven cognitive progression**: Mastery evaluation outcomes drive `update_cognitive_status_with_llm`, tracking SOLO level advancement session-over-session.
+Repeated mistakes and mastery outcomes feed forward into later adaptation decisions.
 - **Chatbot signal-gated updates**: When Ami detects a strong learning preference signal during tutoring (e.g., "I prefer visual explanations"), the `update_learning_preferences_from_signal` tool applies a preference update — but only when signal confidence and user/goal context are both present.

+Those updates are then consumed by downstream modules:

+- learning-path generation can reschedule or reshape later sessions
+- content generation can shift format and presentation through FSLSM-aware adaptation
+- quizzes and mastery checks can stay aligned to the learner's current cognitive status
+- the tutor can adjust explanations and tool use based on current preferences and session context

 Implemented in `AdaptiveLearningProfiler` (`modules/learner_profiler/`) and the chatbot tool `update_learning_preferences_from_signal`.